-Youth Healthcare Alliance

-TUESDAY, APRIL 30: Pre-conference Sessions

-8:30- MITEY Change

-12:30

-This workshop is for pre-registered Screening, Brief Intervention, and Referral to Treatment (SBIRT)-SBHC Project grantees ONLY who have completed the online training prior to this in-person session.
+Youth Healthcare Alliance TUESDAY, APRIL 30: Pre-conference Sessions 8:30- MITEY Change 12:30 This workshop is for pre-registered Screening, Brief Intervention, and Referral to Treatment (SBIRT)-SBHC Project grantees ONLY who have completed the online training prior to this in-person session.
 Communicating effectively with teens requires a specialized approach.
 We train teachers, doctors, health educators, nurses, social workers, case managers, and other professionals in effective, adolescent-specific communication strategies.
-This interactive training teaches you to use motivational interviewing strategies that will improve your ability to identify risky behaviors, communicate effectively with teens, and motivate them toward positive, healthier choices.

-• Chris Robinson, Chris Jurasek, Trainers, Possibilities for Change

-9:00- CDPHE SBHC Provider Focus Group 11:00

-This focus group is invite-only.
-This invitation-only session intends to inform the CDPHE SBHC Program evaluation and the program's plan for training, technical assistance, and quality improvement activities related to comprehensive and integrated health care in SBHCs.

-CDPHE SBHC Program Evaluation Team

-11:30-

-12:30Telehealth Hub-and-Spoke Expansion Grantee Meeting

-This session is specifically for grantees of Youth Healthcare Alliance's Kaiser Permanente grant; however, it is open to other conference attendees who have registered.
-This will serve as the quarter two grant meeting for Youth Healthcare Alliance's Expanding School-Based Health Clinics through Hub-and-Spoke Models
+This interactive training teaches you to use motivational interviewing strategies that will improve your ability to identify risky behaviors, communicate effectively with teens, and motivate them toward positive, healthier choices. • Chris Robinson, Chris Jurasek, Trainers, Possibilities for Change 11:30- 12:30Telehealth Hub-and-Spoke Expansion Grantee Meeting This session is specifically for grantees of Youth Healthcare Alliance's Kaiser Permanente grant; however, it is open to other conference attendees who have registered.
+This will serve as the quarter two grant meeting for Youth Healthcare Alliance's Expanding School-Based Health Clinics through Hub-and-Spoke Models pilot project.

-Youth Healthcare Alliance pilot project.
 Attendance is required for project grantees.
 This will be a collaborative working session focused on operational plans and promotional efforts, with technical assistance to support individual organization's annual project goals for patient utilization of telehealth services.
 The project grantees will share progress updates and challenges of the work and are encouraged to bring documents for group feedback and revision.
-We will approach this process using a quality improvement framework focused on patient utilization of telehealth at spoke site locations. • Rebecca Gostlin, Michaela Cardinal, Youth Healthcare Alliance 1:00-Colorado Department for Public Health and the Environment (CDPHE)3:00School-Based Health Center (SBHC) Program Grantee Check-In Lunch for this session's attendees begins at 12:30, and this session is for preregistered SBHC Program grantees.
-CDPHE staff will share updates and solicit input on upcoming decisions related to the program's data system and reporting, stakeholder work groups (e.g., performance measures, patient experience survey, and telehealth standards), training and technical assistance, and strategy projects for oral health, SBIRT, and tobacco. • Michelle Shultz, Angela Oh, Liz Atwood, Kristina Green, Laurie Swanson, Mica Moeller, Robyn Maestas, CDPHE 3:30- 5:00No Kid Hungry Grantee meeting This session is open to anyone interested in attending and is a required quarterly grantee meeting for school-based clinics participating in the No Kid Hungry project.
+We will approach this process using a quality improvement framework focused on patient utilization of telehealth at spoke site locations. • Rebecca Gostlin, Michaela Cardinal, Youth Healthcare Alliance

+Youth Healthcare Alliance 1:00-1:00-3:00 Colorado Department for Public Health and the Environment (CDPHE)3:00 School-Based Health Center (SBHC) Program Grantee Check-In Lunch for this session's attendees begins at 12:30, and this session is for preregistered SBHC Program grantees.
+CDPHE staff will share updates and solicit input on upcoming decisions related to the program's data system and reporting, stakeholder work groups (e.g., performance measures, patient experience survey, and telehealth standards), training and technical assistance, and strategy projects for oral health, SBIRT, and tobacco. • Michelle Shultz, Angela Oh, Liz Atwood, Kristina Green, Laurie Swanson, Mica Moeller, Robyn Maestas, CDPHE 3:30-No Kid Hungry Grantee meeting5:00 This session is open to anyone interested in attending and is a required quarterly grantee meeting for school-based clinics participating in the No Kid Hungry project.
 This session will build on the work done in the first half of the project to establish and codify workflows for screening for food security in school-based clinics and focus more in depth on community and state resources to address food security needs in these clinics.
 We will hear from Colorado Department of Public Health and Environment (CDPHE) staff working on children's food and nutrition efforts from a variety of standpoints and how this relates to the work being done in school-based clinics.
-We will also focus on messaging around screening for food security and ways to present food assistance resources to increase uptake of both. • Rebeca Gostlin, Mariana Ledezma-Amorosi, Youth Healthcare Alliance

-Youth Healthcare Alliance 5:30-7:00 Youth Healthcare Alliance working session - Board and staff only This portion of the agenda is only for Youth Healthcare Alliance Board of Directors and staff members.
-We will meet at the hotel restaurant, Degree, for dinner.
+We will also focus on messaging around screening for food security and ways to present food assistance resources to increase uptake of both. • Rebeca Gostlin, Mariana Ledezma-Amorosi, Youth Healthcare Alliance 5:30-7:00Youth Healthcare Alliance working session - Board and staff only This portion of the agenda is only for Youth Healthcare Alliance Board of Directors and staff members.
+We will have a brief meeting at the conference center, then go to the hotel restaurant, Degree, for dinner.